Peugeot 308 vs Mercedes-Benz A-Class

 Feature Showdown

-The Peugeot 308 features a 10-inch touchscreen, while the Mercedes-Benz A-Class gets a 10.3-inch display.
+The Peugeot 308 features a 10-inch touchscreen paired with a 10-inch digital dash, while the Mercedes-Benz A-Class gets a 10.3-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Peugeot 308 stands out with wireless Apple CarPlay/Android Auto, wireless charging, panoramic roof and power tailgate that you will not find on the Mercedes-Benz A-Class.
+The Peugeot 308 stands out with wireless Apple CarPlay/Android Auto, wireless charging, panoramic roof, power tailgate and Focal audio that you will not find on the Mercedes-Benz A-Class.
 The Mercedes-Benz A-Class counters with Apple CarPlay and ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain